tcampbe/NG421_Checkpoint_1/README.md

 1. Make sure the default status of a todo is `Todo`.
 1. Make sure the default valu of `createdAt` is `new Date()`.

-### `services/todo.service.ts`
-1. Create a property in the todo service: `statuses`.
-It should be an array of strings: "Todo", "Doing", "Done".
-1. Create a method in the todo service: `getStatuses`.
-It should return the array `statuses`.
-1. Change the `getTodos` method to accept an argument `status`, to only get todos with that status.
-Return `todoList.filter` if `status` is truthy else just return the normal array `todoList`.

 ### `todo/todo.component.ts`
 1. Add a class property `isEditing`.
 1. Add a `<select>` to the template.
 Populate its options from the values of `getStatuses` with `*ngFor`.
 1. Bind the `<select>` value to the `todo.status` with `ngModel`.
 1. Implement in place editing to allow updating the title.
+Use `isEditing`.
 You decide what will trigger the editing.
 1. Add another button next to Delete for Edit.
 Clicking this button will open a modal `TodoEdit` that will allow a Todo's description to be edited.

 ### TodoEdit